 I am not one to bemoan, dear readers.
 Nor am I one to sit idly by and accept the status quo.
-That's why today I am sharing hair saving tips, tricks and products that those of us after 50 will adore.
+That’s why today I am sharing hair saving tips, tricks and products that those of us over 50 will adore.

 Barbara Hannah Grufferman, author of, “The Best of Everything After 50” tells vibrantnation.com that accepting her hair was one of the best decisions she ever made.